Wondering how to promote your business on a budget? Check out these inexpensive marketing ideas for small businesses.

 A drip campaign is a set of emails that are automatically sent out to your subscribers in response to certain behaviours.
 It’s a way of taking the legwork out of email campaigns using marketing automation.
 For example, you might have an email that’s automatically sent when someone signs up, or when they’ve not opened an email in a while.
 You can also use website behaviours, like purchases or visiting certain pages, as triggers.

-If there’s one thing email marketing services excel at, it’s helping you segment your audience.
-As well as separating your transactional emails from your promotional emails, segment your list by behaviour.
+Using email marketing services to segment your audience may mean writing more emails – but you’ll have a much more effective email marketing campaign as a result.
+As well as separating your transactional emails from your promotional emails, try to split your list by behaviour as well.
 Write specific content for each of your user groups, such as existing customers, new subscribers and people who haven’t purchased in a while.
-You may be writing more emails, but you’ll have a much more effective email marketing campaign as a result.

 Recommend a referral partner to your customers and give them a discount when they quote your business name.
 This works really well for related businesses with a shared audience, such as realtors and interior designers.
 For example, a designer could offer 10% off furniture for their realtor partner’s clients.
 A mutual referral program like this is appealing to potential customers on a couple of levels – they’re saving money, and they have one less purchase decision to research and make.